-Our industry-leading ARC Training Centres bring together research excellence with industry expertise to solve complex real-world problems.
-Our facilities contain state-of-the-art labs, equipment and technology to support groundbreaking research studies and projects.
+Our industry-leading Training and Research Centres bring together research excellence with industry expertise to solve complex real-world problems.
+Our facilities contain state-of-the-art labs, equipment and technology to support ground-breaking research studies and projects.

-The School of Mechanical and Manufacturing Engineering is host to two Australian Research Council (ARC) Training Centres:
+The School of Mechanical and Manufacturing Engineering is home to the following Centres and hubs:

-• The ARC Training Centre for Automated Manufacture of Advanced Composites (AMAC)
+• ARC Training Centre for Automated Manufacture of Advanced Composites (AMAC)

-• The ARC Training Centre for Fire Retardant Materials and Safety Technologies
+• ARC Training Centre for Fire Retardant Materials and Safety Technologies

 ARC Training Centre for Automated Manufacture of Advanced Composites (AMAC)